Are All Cat Breeders Created Equally?

 What Does All This Mean to The Persian Kitten Buyer?

-Persian cat breeders (sometimes referred to as "hobby breeders" or "show breeders") are individuals who have devoted their time, financial resources, their homes, and have sacrificed time spent with their family and children for their love and devotion of the Persian cat through showing their cats, answering questions from people interested in Persians, and mentoring new Persian cat enthusiasts.
+Persian cat breeders (sometimes referred to as "hobby breeders" or "show breeders") are individuals who have devoted their time, financial resources, homes, and have sacrificed time spent with their family and children for their love and devotion of the Persian cat through showing their cats, answering questions from people interested in Persians, and mentoring new Persian cat enthusiasts.
 They spend enormous amounts of money on purchasing the finest quality Persian cats, cat toys, food, vitamin/mineral supplements, enclosures, grooming products, vaccinations, veterinarian bills and other medical treatments, and much more.
 The hours spent bathing, grooming, traveling, packing their and their cats' belongings and grooming supplies, to attend cat shows whether locally or on a national scale are incalculable and not recouped through the breeding of their cats.

 Most show breeders are active (or members) in a cat registry (such as the Cat Fanciers Association), and may be a member of a local cat club.
 They take the time to educate themselves and to share their knowledge with others about Persian cats.
 A responsible breeder tests/screens their cats for known health problems in Persians (i.e., polycystic kidney disease - (PKD1) and HCM).